xrickastley/origins-math-docs/docs/notes/resource_backed_fields.md

 ### This is too long!
 Is there a summary?

-Basically, Resource-backed fields is a core feature of **Origins: Math** that allows you to use resources in specified Action and Condition types.
+Basically, Resource-backed fields are a core feature of **Origins: Math** that allows you to use resources in specified Action and Condition types.

 To avoid naming conflicts and to improve readability (it would be very confusing for someone else to see a Resource ID in a normally-`int`/`float` field!), the "Origins: Math" version of an Action/Condition Type would be `origins-math:<type>` for standard types in Apoli/Origins and `origins-math:<modid>/<type>` for types added in by other Origins mods.
 You **must** use the "Origins: Math" version as using the original version will result in your power file being invalid!